YusmelyLG/YusmelyLG/README.md

 ![YLG-README Banner](https://user-images.githubusercontent.com/115137407/200499463-7f36007d-b09f-45a0-adf9-4b58220024fc.png)

 ✍️ I love to create content and editing videos for my YouTube channel.
 I'm currently enrolled in the Get Coding program.
-I'm excited for the opporunities it offeres to create at a different level.
+I'm excited for the opporunities it offers to create at a different level.

 ✍️ Looking foward to learn and pursue a job in tech industry.